grandjeanlab/awake/analysis/analysis.md

     | 3005      | 0.21519   | 0.212025  | 0.253165  | … | 0.272152  | 0.231013  | 0.224684  | 0.246835 |
-    it seems that less scrubbing lead to better outcomes for gsr processing, 11/20 dataset performed better with less scrubbing for aCompCor processing, 9/20 dataset performed better with less scrubbing for comparing gsr to aCompCor processing, 8/20 dataset performed better with aCompCor compared to gsr for comparing gsr to aCompCor processing, 8/20 dataset performed worst with aCompCor compared to gsr
+    it seems that less scrubbing lead to better outcomes for gsr processing, 11/20 dataset performed better with less scrubbing for wmcsf processing, 13/20 dataset performed better with less scrubbing for comparing gsr to wmcsf processing, 8/20 dataset performed better with wmcsf compared to gsr for comparing gsr to wmcsf processing, 6/20 dataset performed worst with wmcsf compared to gsr
     #### plot fc categories per denoising method ####

     looking at value effect in variable in mouse